ten-gou/readme-generator/readme.md

-# a
+# README Generator
-Made by Libin, this program is considered to be under Public Domain License.
+Made by Libin Wang, this program is considered to be under Public Domain License.

 ## Table of Contents
 [*1.
 Description*](#1-description)